goetas/twital/doc/en/source/tags/include.rst

         Body
     <t:include from="footer.html"/>

-A little bit different syntax to inclusde a template can be:
+A little bit different syntax to include a template can be:

 .. code-block:: xml+jinja